Dunelm Group (OTCMKTS:DNLMY) Sets New 12-Month Low at $15.05

-Dunelm Group plc (OTCMKTS:DNLMY)’s share price hit a new 52-week low during trading on Tuesday .
-The company traded as low as $15.05 and last traded at $15.05, with a volume of 0 shares traded.
+Dunelm Group plc (OTCMKTS:DNLMY)’s stock price hit a new 52-week low on Tuesday .
+The stock traded as low as $15.05 and last traded at $15.05, with a volume of 0 shares changing hands.
 The stock had previously closed at $15.05.

-Separately, Zacks Investment Research downgraded Dunelm Group from a “buy” rating to a “hold” rating in a research report on Thursday, November 5th.

 Dunelm Group plc engages in the retail of homewares in the United Kingdom.
 The company offers furniture for bedroom, living room, dining room, and office; sofas and chairs; bean bags; bed frames, mattresses, divan beds and bases, and headboards, as well as kids beds; and bedding products, such as bed linens, duvets, pillows, protectors, and baby and kids beddings.